Listen to this article

 Buy and hold benefits:

-• Capital preservation: Principal returned at maturity
+- Capital preservation: Your principal is returned at maturity (barring default).

 Strategy 2: Laddering